Lithograph Otto Heinrich Engel

 The well-known painter Otto Heinrich Engel is the focus of the “second generation” of the Ekensund artist colony.
 Between 1892 and 1910 he spent numerous study visits on the Flensburg Fjord, which had a lasting impact on his work.
 Engel, who was born on December 27, 1866 in Erbach/Odenwald, moved to Berlin with his family as a small boy.
 Here he studied at the art academy between 1886 and 1890 before moving to Karlsruhe and later Munich to the art academies.

 Many of the pictures that Engel sketched in Ekensund and worked on in intensive artistic processes in Munich, and from the mid-1890s in Berlin, made him famous: they were exhibited in Munich, Berlin and other cities.
 In 1899, Engel co-founded the “Berlin Secession,” which he left in 1902 after a dispute over preferential support for French Impressionists along with other conservative painters.
 But Engel enjoyed success: in 1906 he was appointed to the “Academy of the Arts” and in 1908 he was appointed professor.
-A little later he leaves Ekensund behind him; the colony has almost collapsed; At first Engel often went to Föhr, but in the 1920s he went back to the Flensburg Fjord: but to the Prussian part on the southern bank, to Holnis.
+A little later he leaves Ekensund behind him; the colony has almost fallen apart; At first Engel often went to Föhr, but in the 1920s he went back to the Flensburg Fjord: but to the Prussian part on the southern bank, to Holnis.